National Wax Museum Plus: History

 The old Wax Museum in Granby Row had closed in 2005 and the site was to be redeveloped as the Maldron Hotel Parnell Square.
-In 2009 the museum, which at this time had now changed it name to Wax Museum Plus, found a new location in 4 Fosters Place, Temple Bar.
+In 2009 the museum, which at this time had now changed its name to Wax Museum Plus, found a new location in 4 Fosters Place, Temple Bar.
 On December 4, 2016 The Irish Stock Exchange purchased the Foster's Place location and The Wax Museum was relocated to the Lafayette Building in the centre of Dublin, more specifically 22–25 Westmoreland Street.
 The museum opened its doors on 25 April 2017, with new exhibitions and a new augmented reality app.

 The museum was previously owned by Donie Cassidy, a Senator and former TD.
 It is now owned by Music Recording entrepreneur, Patrick Dunning, owner of Grouse Lodge Studios.

 Models

 In the previous Wax Museum building, there was a mixture of wax figures and various other figures that were not modelled in wax (mainly because the wax materials were not suited to such.
 For example: the character of The Lord of the Rings, Gollum is made from fibre glass rather than wax).
 This can be to do with problems relating to the figure's weight and skin tones (wax is a heavy material and also useful for a basis of realistic human skin tones) or simply on the artist's style of work.

 The front of the building bore a striking mythical Irish giant.
 At the entrance were some figures including Gollum.
 The path through the museum brings visitors to a scene with figures such as Crocodile Dundee, E.T., and Irish sporting and entertainment stars.
 It went upstairs through a winding staircase, surrounding a jack in the beanstalk scene, complete with giant.
 From there, visitors entered the Children's World (with the head of the outside Giant peaking in), and witness various storybook characters, and children's television show characters.
 Main attractions here were tunnels in which children could crawl through, the Flintstones, the Power Rangers, and Bob the Builder.

 Visitors would then move downstairs to witness a scene of the Teenage Mutant Ninja Turtles, then on to view many Irish figures of historical importance including Wolfe Tone, the 1916 Rising, and Michael Collins.
 Following this were various Irish presidents including Éamon de Valera, Mary McAleese, and Taoisigh.
 This led on towards figures of Irish theatre, writers, television presenters and G.A.A. stars.
 Moving from Irish figures to famous world leaders and figures such as Princess Diana, World War II leaders, modern American and Middle-Eastern and Northern Irish leaders of the Northern troubles.
 Then visitors could witness a re-enactment of Leonardo da Vinci's Last Supper painting in three-dimensional wax form.